Multidata Causal Discovery for Statistical Hurricane Intensity Forecasting: Abstract

 \section{Abstract}

-Improving statistical forecasts of Atlantic hurricane intensity is limited by complex nonlinear interactions and difficulty in identifying relevant predictors.
-Conventional methods prioritize correlation or fit, often overlooking confounding variables and limiting generalizability to unseen tropical storms.
+Improving statistical forecasts of tropical cyclone (TC) intensity is limited by complex nonlinear interactions and difficulty in identifying relevant predictors.
+Conventional methods prioritize correlation or fit, often overlooking confounding variables and limiting generalizability to unseen TCs.
 To address this, we leverage a multidata causal discovery framework with a replicated dataset based on Statistical Hurricane Intensity Prediction Scheme (SHIPS) using ERA5 meteorological reanalysis.
-We conduct multiple experiments to identify and select predictors causally linked to hurricane intensity changes.
-We train multiple linear regression models to compare causal feature selection with no selection, correlation, and random forest feature importance across five forecast lead times from 1 to 5 days (24–120 hours).
+We conduct experiments to identify and select predictors causally linked to TC intensity changes.
+We then train multiple linear regression models to compare causal feature selection with correlation, random forest feature importance, and no feature selection, across five forecast lead times from 1 to 5 days (24–120 hours).
 Causal feature selection consistently outperforms on unseen test cases, especially for lead times shorter than 3 days.
-The causal features primarily include vertical shear, mid-tropospheric potential vorticity and surface moisture conditions, which are physically significant yet often underutilized in hurricane intensity predictions.
-Further, we build an extended predictor set (SHIPS$+$) by adding selected features to the standard SHIPS predictors.
+Top causal features include vertical shear, mid-tropospheric potential vorticity and surface moisture conditions, which are physically significant yet often underutilized in TC intensity predictions.
+We build an extended predictor set (SHIPS$+$) by adding selected features to the standard SHIPS predictors.
 SHIPS$+$ yields increased short-term predictive skill at lead times of 24, 48, and 72 hours.
-Adding nonlinearity using multilayer perceptron further extends skill to longer lead times, despite our framework being purely regional and not requiring global forecast data.
-Operational SHIPS tests confirm that three of the six added causally discovered predictors improve forecasts, with the largest gains at longer lead times.
-Our results demonstrate that causal discovery improves hurricane intensity prediction and pave the way toward more empirical forecasts.
+Adding nonlinearity using a multilayer perceptron further extends skill to longer lead times, despite our framework being purely regional and not requiring global forecast data.
+Operational SHIPS tests confirm that three of the six added causally discovered predictors improve forecast skill, with the largest gains at longer lead times.
+Our results demonstrate that causal discovery improves TC intensity prediction and pave the way toward more empirical forecasts.

 \keywords{Causal Feature Selection \and Machine Learning \and Statistical Hurricane Intensity Prediction \and Tropical cyclones}